Making EVAP work for full hybrid EVs

-Summer 2019 saw record temperatures measured in many regions of the world, ice melting in Greenland and degradation of the permafrost in Alaska at a pace never registered before.
+The latest summers saw record temperatures measured in many regions of the world, ice melting in Greenland and degradation of the permafrost in Alaska at a pace never registered before.
+And 2020 is on course to be the hottest year since measurements began, according to meteorologists.
 These are just a few examples that show that we face a significant climate change.

 To limit the increase in the planet’s average temperature, people are attempting to reduce global greenhouse gas emissions.
 Many studies have been carried out to identify the human contributing factors in increasing levels of greenhouse gases.
 The results vary by location, but in general the ballpark figures are that the transportation industry contributes 20% of emissions (the automotive industry represents 15%, aviation and marine about 5%), electricity/energy production 30%, manufacturing/industry/construction 20%, residential/commercial buildings 15% and agriculture/forestry 10%.

 Focusing on transportation, legislation has pushed the automotive industry to expend effort on developing propulsion technologies that are more environmentally friendly when it comes to CO2 emissions (one of the major greenhouse gases).
 The increasing population in urban areas means that more and more people are directly exposed to pollution from cars – and this, coupled with incidents such as the diesel emissions scandal (Dieselgate), has put the car in the spotlight.
 Limiting global warming has to be looked at holistically, however, including all sources of CO2 emissions, and the production of electricity has a clear link to the automotive industry.